 The EÜR: Operating results from single-entry bookkeeping

-If you use the single-entry bookkeeping, you can determine your business’s operating results by preparing an Einnamenüberschussrechnung, or EÜR for short.
-The EÜR is the single-entry-method equivalent to the year-end financial statement prepared by businesses that use double-entry bookkeeping.
+If you use the single-entry bookkeeping method, you can determine your business’s operating results by preparing an Einnamenüberschussrechnung (or EÜR for short).
+The EÜR is the single-entry method equivalent to the year-end financial statement prepared by businesses that use double-entry bookkeeping.

 All recorded transactions must be able to be verified by their corresponding receipts.
 This means that you must keep all documents that verify your business transactions for at least ten years.
 In addition to receipts and invoices, this can also include correspondence with clients as well as documents that confirm the type and scope of a transaction.

 Accounting in Germany: The basics

 Single-entry vs. double-entry bookkeeping

 The single-entry method of bookkeeping is generally ideal for small businesses with simple and straightforward business transactions.
 If this is the case, it’s enough for sole proprietors, freelancers and small traders to determine their profit at the end of the year by preparing an EÜR.
 GbRs (short for Gesellschaft des bürgerlichen Rechts) can also take advantage of the single-entry method of bookkeeping.
 Some separate rules for bookkeeping apply to sole proprietors (Einzelunternehmen).